vmware/vic-product/docs/user_doc/vic_vsphere_admin/set_up_ops_user.md

 # Configure the Operations User #

 A virtual container host (VCH) requires the appropriate permissions in vSphere to perform various tasks during VCH operation.
-Deployment of a VCH requires a user account with vSphere administrator privileges.
+Deployment of a VCH to vCenter Server requires a user account with vSphere administrator privileges.
 However, day-to-day operation of a VCH requires fewer vSphere permissions than deployment.

 During deployment of a VCH, vSphere Integrated Containers Engine runs all deployment operations by using the vSphere administrator account that you specify in the `vic-machine create --user` or `--target` options.
 If you are using the Create Virtual Container Host wizard, it uses the vSphere administrator account with which you are logged into the vSphere Client.